luiz-filipe/ag-ants/README.md

 in the MSc project.
 I thought it would be useful to have it here because they offer a different insight into the framework details and show how it can actually be used.

+For the full story on this experiments please refer to the [MSc project report](http://luizfilipe.com/ag/msc-luiz-filipe.pdf)

 ### Pheromone Concentration Sensitivity

 This experiment investigates how different initial pheromone concentrations in the environment